hangang128/PythonMysql/README.md

 Python and Mysql sample
 =================================

-The aim of this sample is to demostrate a command line application written with Python to talk with Mysql DB.
+The aim of this sample is to demonstrate a command line application written with Python to talk with Mysql DB.

 The data model is an employee-manager table which has hierarchical relationship among employees.